 Summary conviction penalty: A fine of 120 penalty units or imprisonment for 2 years or both.

-[Section 53I inserted by No. 18 of 2004 s.
+[Section 53I inserted: No. 18 of 2004 s.
 8.]

 53J.
 Offence — developing human embryo outside body of woman for more than 14 days

 A person commits a crime if the person develops a human embryo outside the body of a woman for a period of more than 14 days, excluding any period when development is suspended.